immerfroehlich/sequencino/README.md

-The midi input schematic is based upon the "Send and Receive MIDI with Arduino" instructable tutorial by amandaghassaei: http://www.instructables.com/id/Send-and-Receive-MIDI-with-Arduino/?ALLSTEPS
+The midi input schematic is based upon the "Send and Receive MIDI with Arduino" instructable tutorial by amandaghassaei: http://www.instructables.com/id/Send-and-Receive-MIDI-with-Arduino/?ALLSTEPS And the Arudino schematic is based upon the "Arduino on a breadboard" article https://www.arduino.cc/en/Main/Standalone but without the power regulation and the usb to serial modules, because the power comes from a regulated power supply already.

 Fritzing can be downloaded here: http://fritzing.org/download/